morningred88/AWS/Advanced_Storage_notes.md

   * **Cached volumes**: Low-latency access to your most recently used data.

 * **Tape gateway**: physical tape equivalent.
 Back up your data to Amazon S3 and archive in Amazon S3 Glacier using your existing tape-based processes.

+* **FSx file gateway**:
+  * Newly added.
+  * Local data center can access Amazon FSx directly.
+FSx file gateway is just a proxy.
+But **the main advantage of FSx file gateway is the local cache** for frequently accessed data, which makes file access more efficiently.
+  * It is also helpful for group file share and home directories on corporate data center, to be back up by AWS FSx at the back end.